-- 1. Transfer the downloaded .zip file to your Client workstation using pscp, scp, or other secure means. - 2.
-Extract the .zip file into a directory on your client workstation. - 3.
-Extract or untar the appropriate client package for your operating system.
-Do not extract to a new subdirectory; place the files in the DPoD client install directory.
+- 1. Transfer the downloaded .zip file to your client workstation using pscp, scp, or other secure means. - 2.
+Extract the .zip file into a directory on your client workstation.

+- 3. Extract or untar the appropriate client package for your operating system using the following command: - # tar -xvf cvclient-min.tar source ./setenv

+NOTE: Do not extract to a new subdirectory.
+Place the files in the client install directory.